breatheco-de/matrix-game-data-security/README.md

 ![](https://raw.githubusercontent.com/breatheco-de/matrix-game-data-security/main/.learn/assets/debate-instructions.png)

-The game consists of three rounds, each presenting you with a scenario that could occur within the next three to seven years.
-During each round:
+The game consists of three rounds; during each round, the innovators will propose solutions to security breaches, vulnerabilities, and problems.

 - **The Innovator** first proposes initiatives that could influence critical infrastructure security and resilience in response to a specified disruptive scenario.
 - **The Devil’s Advocate** then provides counterarguments as to why these initiatives may fail, followed by the Innovator’s rebuttal.